edwardz8/gatsby-good-and-squared-up/_data/blog/2020-02-21-hello-world-the-remark-kitchen-sink.md

 title: 'Best Flashback Players to Target in MLBTheShow20'
 thumbnail: /assets/ortiz.jpg
 ---
-# Best Flashback Players to Target and Avoid in MLBTheShow20
+# Best Flashback Players to Target in MLBTheShow20

 - - -